 - advance strategy development with alumni and/or other higher education institutions by organising small workshops

-In 2018, 858 alumni from industrialised countries and 1.086 alumni from developing and newly industrialised countries participated in programme events.
+In 2018, 858 alumni from industrialized countries and 1.086 alumni from developing countries participated in programme events.

 The analysis of evaluation forms showed that the events have the potential to further develop the skills of alumni in line with the objectives of the programme.
 A total of 82 per cent of respondents surveyed in 2018, strongly agreed that due to the continuing education and training they are better trained in their fields of work to deal with issues relating to development (BMZ) as well as to deal with challenges arising from international cultural and educational policy (AA).
 90 per cent confirmed that the topics of the training and networking activities were relevant for their respective region.
 The academic quality of the events was also assessed positively by the respondents: 51 per cent fully agreed and 39 per cent agreed.